CSNG-MFF/mozaik/doc/source/getting_started.rst

-The *mozaik* documentation quidelines stipulate that the parameters in the required_parameters attribute are documented via the standard numpy parameter syntax in the numpydoc 'Other parameters' section and this section should not be used otherwise (this is a workaround as numpydoc does not support and other parameter sections, in future we would like to extend numpy doc to recongnice special 'Required parameters' section).
+The *mozaik* documentation quidelines stipulate that the parameters in the required_parameters attribute are documented via the standard numpy parameter syntax in the numpydoc 'Other parameters' section and this section should not be used otherwise (this is a workaround as numpydoc does not support and other parameter sections, in future we would like to extend numpydoc to recongnice special 'Required parameters' section).

+Throughout the documentation we will refer to this parameterization scheme as the 'required parameters` or RP.

 Common abreviations
 -------------------